所有页面

 This document was translated from Chinese by AI and has not yet been reviewed.

-This page only introduces the interface features.
-For configuration tutorials, please refer to the Provider Configuration tutorial in the Basic Tutorials.
+This page only introduces the interface functions.
+For configuration tutorials, please refer to the Provider Configuration tutorial in the basic tutorials.

-• When using built-in providers, only fill in the corresponding key.
+• When using built-in service providers, you only need to fill in the corresponding secret key.

-• Different providers may have different names for the key, such as Secret Key, Key, API Key, Token, etc., all referring to the same thing.
+• Different service providers may use different names for the secret key, such as Secret Key, Key, API Key, Token, etc., all refer to the same thing.

 API Key

-In Cherry Studio, a single provider supports multiple keys for round-robin usage, with the polling method being sequential from front to back.
+In Cherry Studio, a single service provider supports multi-key round-robin usage, where the keys are rotated from first to last in a list.

-• Add multiple keys separated by English commas.
-For example:
+• Add multiple keys separated by English commas, as shown in the example below:

 sk-xxxx1,sk-xxxx2,sk-xxxx3,sk-xxxx4